Update (05/07/2020): added tests with JLCPCB manufactured filters

 - Compute your PCB material characteristic with the simple linear regression formula:

-Because the relation between length and center frequency is nearly linear, this gives very good results.
+Because the relation between length and center frequency is nearly linear as long as the values are close, this gives very good results.

-Using good quality PCB, my generator alone should get your center frequency well within the bandwidth.
+Using good quality PCB, my generator alone should get your center frequency within the bandwidth.

 Author: Charles Grassin